tobiasbriones/blog/swe/dev/java/javafx/design/effect/building-slides-from-screenshots-app-in-javafx/overriding-hash-code-and-equals-in-a-record-with-an-image-field/index.md

 versions of the same item will match differently.
 Even if the image in the disk is the same, it'll happen the same if you create two `Image` objects since they'll match differently by just being different object instances.
-Moreover, using bloated fields to compute an object's identity is nonsense programming logic and inefficient.
+Moreover, using bloated fields to compute an object's equality is nonsense programming logic and inefficient.

 ## Updating an Existing Image